 So, what’s it all about?

-Really, the crux of the matter is obvious in the name – HAMMER drill.
+Really, the crux of the matter is obvious in the name – HAMMER.
 That’s what it’s all about.
 A hammer drill combines rotary motion with back and forth motion to hammer the drill bit’s tip into the material you’re working with.

 There are actually quite a few benefits to using a hammer drill, most of which can be found by using other tools too.
 It’s the hammer drill’s ability to combine those benefits into a single unit that is important, combined with the ability to drive or drill into harder substances than what you’d be able to handle ordinarily.
-The key uses for hammer drills (and rotary hammers, to an extent), include the following:
+The key uses for hammer drills, include the following:

 - Drilling into hard materials